jrosen48/utk-homepage/content/post/2020-05-10-an-open-zoom-based-workshop-on-using-r-markdown-for-data-science-in-education.md

 ones.
 The post was in the context of learning R and R Markdown for research- related projects in education.

 I shared many of the resources (and the post) with a graduate research assistant and thought about meeting one-on-one to review and walk through them.
 But, there are a few others at my institution who are also interested in learning R. So I thought to share the plan with and invite others - including those outside my institution to join in.
-Why not?
+Why not (don't answer this)?

 Here's the plan: